 Turnaround time depends on shelf life expectancy

 Includes 6 test points.
 The following microbes will be tested during your shelf life testing service:

 5. Aerobic Plate Count

 Testing Points Reports

-At the end of each (5) testing points, we will email you a report summarize the status of your shelf life testing.
+At the end of each (6) testing points, we will email you the data for each test.